-EVC’s New Media Arts Apprenticeship (NMAA) is an afterschool workshop that annually gives 40 high school students college and career preparation in digital media arts as they learn to create apps, shoot video and photography, remix archival social justice footage and design an interactive website exploring a community issue of relevance to them.
+EVC’s New Media Arts Apprenticeship (NMAA) is an afterschool workshop that annually gives 180 high school students college and career preparation in digital media arts as they learn to shoot video and photography, remix archival social justice footage and design an interactive website exploring a community issue of relevance to them.

-Students earn school credit participating two afternoons per week for 15-week semesters, gaining basic mastery in industry-standard digital media imaging and editing tools including Adobe Photoshop Elements and Premiere Elements and the WIX web-design platform.
-The students’ final interactive websites are presented and celebrated at public launch events.
-Additionally, students are prepared as media educators and then are placed in summer jobs as counselors teaching Photoshop Elements and animation to young campers.
+During the school year, students have the opportunity to earn high school and college credit from Hostos College CUNY by participating two afternoons per week for 12-week semesters, gaining basic mastery in industry-standard digital media imaging and editing tools including Adobe Photoshop Elements and Premiere Elements and the WIX web-design platform.
+Additionally, students are prepared as media educators through a 20-hour teaching practicum and are placed in summer jobs as teaching assistants at NYC Parks and Recreation Media Education sites.

 This apprenticeship gives students a strong advantage in gaining acceptance to college-level digital media programs; marketable career-ready skills that are in great demand in the media and technology industries; and an understanding of the community-based applications of these skills.
 The apprenticeship aligns with 9th – 12th grade Common Core State standards and addresses Blueprint for Teaching and Learning in the Moving Image 12th grade standards in the areas of film production and animation.

 Students also have the opportunity to participate in our summer New Media Arts Workshop and earn college credit at Bronx Community College through the CollegeNOW program.
 The program runs July 5- August 9th from 9-3pm.
 Students. receive free lunch and metro cards!

 To be eligible for the program, students must: Be a New York City public high school

 student, entering 11th or 12th grade in September 2018; Have a minimum score of 65 on the English Language Arts (ELA) Regents Exam; Overall high school GPA of 70 or above.